ChrstphrHll/npc_gen/students/Helera Urkensvall.md

 ---
 # Helera Urkensvall
 ### Description
-- Halfling Barbarian from Principality of the Palus Peoples
+- Halfling Barbarian from Verdain
 - 3rd year Exploration student in Burk
 - shoulder length curly blonde hair that's plain, Green eyes, and Brown skin
 - Is Sociable and Cantankerous, and has Change as their ideal
+- Speaks in a strong, indirect, sudden manner

 ### Notes